sgbro/HealthCare-EPITECT/README.md

 These comparisons can be studied for further analysis by the concerned authorities.

 #### **Setup development environment:**

 We assume you have python 3.0+ installed.

+**Create a python virtual environment:**

+•	pip install virtualenv

-•	Create a directory where you can keep your cloned repository then cd to that directory.
+Then create a directory where you can keep all your virtual environments.(like venvs) then cd to that directory

+•	virtualenv epitect : this will be your virtual enviroment for all related packages.

 •	git clone https://github.com/sgbro/HealthCare-EPITECT.git